exercism/docs/building/tracks/syllabus/README.md

 As long as you start somewhere that seems reasonable, it will be fine.

 Read more about what we think "reasonable" means in the context of [expanding the concept tree](/docs/building/tracks/syllabus/expanding.md).

+## Do not convert practice exercises

+A good Concept Exercise is extremely focused, and ideally teaches only one concept.
+There will usually be only one expected approach to solving it.
+This is in contrast to Practice Exercises, which are open ended and lend themselves to exploration.

+A good Concept Exercise is usually a bad Practice Exercise, and vice versa.
+Since the goals of Practice Exercises and Concept Exercises are completely different, we do not take Practice Exercises and convert them into Concept Exercises.
+We write all Concept Exercises from scratch or base them on stories that were explicitly crafted for the purpose of teaching simple concepts.

 ## We encourage handwaving